 Everything made by BioVegan is amazing, but you have to go to Berlin to buy them (or get someone who likes you a lot to smuggle them back for you when they visit).

 And here are some other random sprinkles that are vegan.
-These wilton ones and the little black balls are the only sprinkles I can find by Wilton that are vegan.
-If anyone knows of other tiny candies or sprinkles that are vegan that aren’t pictured here, please send me links!
+I also have this list of vegan sprinkles you can check out.
+If anyone knows of other tiny candies or sprinkles that are vegan that aren’t pictured here or on that list, please send me links!

 Luckily for me and Emily, who were experiencing contruction catastrophes, Jocelyn came up with the brilliant plan of decorating her roof pieces before attaching them to the house!
 She’s so smart!